African Pygmy Hedgehog

 Did You Know?!

-- The spines of an adult African pygmy hedgehog are permanent and cannot easily be removed without injury to the animal.
-However, young hedgehogs do lose the spines they are born with and replace them with adult spines in a process called “quilling.”
+• The quills of an adult African pygmy hedgehog are permanent and cannot easily be removed without injury to the animal.
+However, young hedgehogs do lose the quills they are born with and replace them with adult spines in a process called “quilling.”